litzenberger/seneca-wflow/README.md

 Basic building block for workflows.

-# Basic Idea
+# Idea

-Simple way to organize the flow of business processes.
+Chain microservices based on business workflow.

 # To Use